17 December 2016

 Mild onion flavor.
 One of the famous fines herbes of French cuisine; said to stimulate the appetite and strengthen the stomach.

 The degree of difficulty: Easy.
 Described as a "gateway herb" as in one of the easiest to grow; which encourages us to grow more herbs.
-One of the 1st to be seen in the cool spring garden.
+One of the first to be seen in the cool spring garden.

 Uses: Classic for potato salad, omelets.
 Lloyd enjoys the young shoots on a thin sandwich filled with a mix of cream cheese and chives, salt & pepper.